Thank you for your interest in the BCA Summer Writing Program

-The Bergen County Academies Summer Writing Program offers two-week intensive creative writing courses on fiction, poetry and playwriting and screenwriting taught by master teachers and visiting artists.
+The Bergen County Academies Summer Writing Program offers two-week intensive creative writing courses on fiction, poetry and playwriting/screenwriting taught by master teachers and visiting artists.
 Individuated instruction, group feedback sessions as well as experience in other art forms will coax your writing from inception to revision and provide you a fuller appreciation of writing as an art form.

 Course enrollment will be limited so faculty and guest artists can provide individual attention to your work.

 Classes run on the campus of Bergen County Academies in Hackensack, NJ

-Attendees of this program in past years have won the following accolades:
+Previous attendees of this program in have won the following accolades: